natenauman/natenauman.github.io/research.md

 				<header class="major">
 					<h3>DSN Conference</h3>
 				</header>
-				<p>I had the honor of being invited to speak at the Dependable Systems and Networks international conference in June, 2022.
-I presented my extended abstract on real-time digital filtering for IoT data in programmable network switches.</p>
+				<p>I wrote an extended abstract with Professor Saurabh Bagchi on offloading data filtration for Internet of Things sensors, and in June 2022, I was invited to present my work at the Dependable Systems and Networks conference in Baltimore.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>